From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models

 \section{Conclusion and Future Work}

-In this work, TAD, a benchmark for temporal understanding in AD, is proposed.
-Evaluation of generalist and AD-specific VLMs illuminates that there is still significant room for VLM temporal understanding improvement to reach human level accuracies.
-To address this gap, two novel, training-free solutions are proposed: Scene-CoT, a general-purpose, CoT-based reasoning approach and TCogMap, a solution that leverages an ego-centric temporal cognitive map.
-Future work includes the extension of temporal cognitive maps to encompass other non-ego scene objects, as well as creating a dataset to support the fine-tuning of VLMs for improved temporal understanding.
+This work introduced TAD, a benchmark for temporal understanding in autonomous driving, a domain that exemplifies the challenges of deploying agentic AI in the real world.
+Evaluation of generalist and AD-specific VLMs revealed a substantial gap between current SoTA models and human performance, directly limiting the reliability of any agent that uses such VLMs as components.
+To address this, two training-free solutions were proposed: \textbf{Scene-CoT}, a CoT-based reasoning approach, and \textbf{TCogMap}, which leverages a deterministic trajectory-analysis tool to feed the VLM an ego-centric temporal cognitive map.
+Both approaches follow a lightweight, tool-augmented agentic pattern that is increasingly central to making autonomous agents reliable in open-ended environments.
+Future work includes extending temporal cognitive maps to non-ego objects, integration into closed-loop planning agents, and creation of a fine-tuning dataset for VLM-based agentic AD systems.